Japan's new prime minister and the long shadow of Abenomics | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japan has a new prime minister.
-Fumio Kishida faces many economic challenges, not least the impact of the pandemic.
-Many expect little in the way of policy change, at least in the short term.
+New Prime Minister Fumio Kishida faces many economic challenges, not least the impact of the pandemic.
+However, major policy changes are not expected, at least in the short term.

-On Monday (October 4), Fumio Kishida becomes Japan's 100th prime minister after winning a leadership battle in the ruling Liberal Democratic Party.
-He takes over what is still the world's third-largest economy, ahead of Germany and behind the US and China.

 Yet when Kishida was confirmed as the successor last week, Japan's benchmark Topix index fell by 2.1%, having hit 30-year highs immediately after it was confirmed that the outgoing prime minister, Yoshihide Suga, was resigning.